Easter Rising: Planning the Rising

 The Supreme Council of the IRB met on 5 September 1914, just over a month after the British government had declared war on Germany.
-At this meeting, they decided to stage an uprising before the war ended and to secure help from Germany.
+At this meeting, they elected to stage an uprising before the war ended and to secure help from Germany.
 Responsibility for the planning of the rising was given to Tom Clarke and Seán Mac Diarmada.
-The Irish Volunteers—the smaller of the two forces resulting from the September 1914 split over support for the British war effort—set up a "headquarters staff" that included Patrick Pearse as Director of Military Organisation, Joseph Plunkett as Director of Military Operations and Thomas MacDonagh as Director of Training. Éamonn Ceannt was later added as Director of Communications.
+Patrick Pearse, Michael Joseph O'Rahilly, Joseph Plunkett and Bulmer Hobson would assume general control of the Volunteers by March 1915.

-In May 1915, Clarke and Mac Diarmada established a Military Committee or Military Council within the IRB, consisting of Pearse, Plunkett and Ceannt, to draw up plans for a rising.
-Clarke and Mac Diarmada joined it shortly after.
-The Military Council was able to promote its own policies and personnel independently of both the Volunteer Executive and the IRB Executive.
-Although the Volunteer and IRB leaders were not against a rising in principle, they were of the opinion that it was not opportune at that moment.
+In May 1915, Clarke and Mac Diarmada established a Military Council within the IRB, consisting of Pearse, Plunkett and Éamonn Ceannt – and soon themselves – to devise plans for a rising.
+The Military Council functioned independently and in opposition to those who considered a possible uprising inopportune.
 Volunteer Chief-of-Staff Eoin MacNeill supported a rising only if the British government attempted to suppress the Volunteers or introduce conscription in Ireland, and if such a rising had some chance of success.
-IRB President Denis McCullough and prominent IRB member Bulmer Hobson held similar views.
-The Military Council kept its plans secret, so as to prevent the British authorities learning of the plans, and to thwart those within the organisation who might try to stop the rising.
-IRB members held officer rank in the Volunteers throughout the country and took their orders from the Military Council, not from MacNeill.
+Hobson and IRB President Denis McCullough held similar views as did much of the executive branches of both organisations.